- What Is Cryptocurrency?

 Google Authenticator is an app on phones that implements a 2FA verification and generates new codes every 30 seconds that must be entered correctly to gain access to an account.

-Education Is The Key
+Education Is The Key in 2021

 Understanding cryptocurrency basics will help you to be aware of the ongoing cryptocurrency conversation that’s taking place seemingly everywhere.